infinum/eightshift-docs/website/forms/php/filters/enrichment/manual-map.md

 })
 ```

-For example if you submit your form with this url param or cookie `__IB_LT_utm_medium` value of this param will be mapped to `utm_medium_lt` field and sent to the integration with the form.
-The data is stored in the users browser depending on the time set in the configuration.
+In this example, if while submitting the form you have a URL paramter or a cookie name `__IB_LT_utm_medium`, its value will be entered into the `utm_medium_lt` form field.

+The data is stored in `localStorage` for the duration set in Settings.